bgmerrell/vkerndev/README.md

 This should be all you need to do:

-* Run `deploy_vm.py`, this creates your raw Arch Linux VM image (`arch_disk.vm`, be default).
+* Run `make_vm.py`, this creates your raw Arch Linux VM image (`arch_disk.vm`, by default).
 This script also installs base userspace packages and minimal other packages into the image.
 The image is also configured (to start some services and login automatically, for example).
 * Build a kernel (you can use the included Linux config from this repo) and make the kernel headers.
 Using kernel modules isn't supported yet (but should be the next feature).